-The Armory Learning Arts Center’s Covid-19 protocols will be in place for this event, with temperature checks at the door, masks, and spacing.
 Advanced registration is strongly suggested to secure a space.
-All participants will be placed according to age, and will be grouped Ages 8-11, 12-14, and 15-19 years.
+All participants will be placed according to age and will be grouped into Ages 8-11, 12-14, and 15-19 years.
 Class Attire should be clothing that allows freedom of movement with socks for footwear.
 Long hair should be secured.
-Jewelry and loose clothing should not be worn in class.
+Jewelry and lose clothing should not be worn in class.
 Registration is FREE.
 Class sizes are limited and will be filled in the order that registration is received.

-Community Day is planned to be held on a quarterly basis through 2021.
-Sponsors of 2021 Community Day events are the Alabama State Council on the Arts, the National Endowment for the Arts, and the Kiwanis Club of Montgomery Foundation.
-The series is a partnership with the City of Montgomery’s Department of Cultural Affairs and the Department of Parks and Recreation.
+Sponsors of 2021 Community Day events were the Alabama State Council on the Arts, the National Endowment for the Arts, and the Kiwanis Club of Montgomery Foundation.
+The series started as a partnership with the City of Montgomery’s Department of Cultural Affairs and the Department of Parks and Recreation.